Budgeting For a New Dog

 So, food and treats can also play a significant role in your personal budget when you bring home a furbaby.
 Individual dog budgets can vary based on the size of the pooch and type of food each owner opts to feed their pet.
 Food choices might include dry kibble, wet food, a raw food diet, or some mix of each.

 What to feed a dog is all a personal choice between the owner and their veterinarian.
-However, if someone is looking to estimate the potential cost of feeding a new dog, a recent survey estimates that pet parents can expect to spend about $287 a year on dog food and $87 on treats.
+However, if someone is looking to estimate the potential cost of feeding a new dog, estimates range from $250 to $700 for food and treats.
+This will vary with what kind of food you buy (organic? bulk?), where you live, and how much your pet eats.

 Recommended: Ways to Save Money on Food